 - Students are expected to present a professional appearance while on campus.
 Attire consists of the University of Tennessee College of Nursing (UTHSC CON) approved scrubs, visibly displaying in clear view appropriate student identification badge/s worn at eye level in the classroom setting.
-Approved scrubs include those provided by the Chancellor or any regular hunter green scrub top and hunter green scrub pants. - Shoes must be closed toe appropriate for walking on campus.
+Approved scrubs include the clinical scrub top in hunter green with orange piping, or any regular hunter green scrub top and hunter green scrub pants. - Shoes must be closed toe appropriate for walking on campus.
 Hats and head coverings must meet the same requirements as clinical.
 If needed for warmth a white lab coat, light jacket or sweater may be worn over the scrubs. - Students that are not dressed appropriately will be dismissed from class and may receive a grade of zero for any missed class assignment.